observIQ/stanza/docs/types/entry.md

 # Entry

 Entry is the base representation of log data as it moves through a pipeline.
-All plugins either create, modify, or consume entries.
+All operators either create, modify, or consume entries.

 ## Structure
 | Field       | Description                                                                                                                 |